Ensuring expert integrity

-Choosing the right psychologist to act as an expert witness for your cases can be tricky.
+To instruct the right expert witness psychologist, there are checks that should carried out to ensure they are suitably qualified for the task.
+Choosing the right psychologist can be tricky.
 Professor Jane Ireland’s 2012 research – which claimed many expert witnesses were unqualified – has now been discredited.
 However, as celebrity psychologist Fergus Heffernan proved earlier this year, there are still charlatans out there.

 Whilst most experts are qualified, finding the right expert witness psychologist for specific cases can be complex.
-This particularly applies in family matters where the issues are not circumscribed, but involve an elaborate interplay between many social and psychological problems – including mental health, personality or substance misuse.
+Unconfined issues are particularly common in family matters.
+These cases may involve an elaborate interplay between many social and psychological problems – including mental health, personality or substance misuse.
 Finding a specialist in each of these areas can be challenging to say the least.

 Anyone can call themselves a ‘psychologist’, which is not a protected title.
 This is different from a Chartered Psychologist who must have completed British Psychological Society registered education and training of at least six years.
 Experts in a particular field, such as Clinical Psychologist, Counselling Psychologist or Forensic Psychologist will additionally need to be registered with the Health and Care Professionals Council (HCPC).
 Whilst the training routes for each discipline within psychology is different, there are often broad areas of overlap between clinical, counselling, forensic and educational psychologists and these titles will not clearly indicate expertise in a particular area.

-Chartered status alone does not necessarily make a good Expert Witness Psychologist.
+Chartered status alone does not necessarily make a good expert witness psychologist.
 Not only do they need expertise in specialist areas but need a wealth of experience in making the fine diagnostic judgements in each case.
-So when your preferred expert witness psychologists is booked up beyond your case deadlines.
-Here’s a few tips:
+When your preferred expert witness psychologist is booked up beyond your case deadlines, follow these tips to make the right choice:

 - A quick phone call to discuss the case can often confirm that the expert has the right experience but don’t be afraid to ask if they have dealt with this type of case before.